This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The owner of the shop was a former punk rocker turned chocolatier.

 Beyond selling delicious chocolate, the shop also sells a chocolate LP record that will actually play on a turntable.

 Srdan bought a sample to enjoy with our last stop of the day – at the brewery.
 But first, we had to stop at the green market.

 Split Croatia’s Green Market

-We found a big selection of fresh made honey and stands selling bready snacks like fresh soparnik (filo dough stuffed with swiss chard).
+We found a big selection of freshly made honey and stands selling bready snacks like fresh soparnik (filo dough stuffed with Swiss chard).

 Dalmatian prosciutto is not like the thinly sliced Italian version with which most people are most familiar.
-Instead of being dry aged, it is actually smoked for over 40 days and more thickly sliced.
+Instead of being dry-aged, it is actually smoked for over 40 days and more thickly sliced.

 This little pub has on tap a number of craft beers, which are becoming more and more popular in Croatia.
 And the way they serve it here is a little different.

 It should be evident why this should have been the first thing that we did when we arrived in Split.
 So many things to try, so little time.
 “But wait!”
 I can hear you say.
 “Isn’t Croatia also known for its wine?”

-For more information, contact The Art of Wine to find out about this tour or their other food and wine themed tours in Split.
+For more information, contact The Art of Wine to find out about this tour or their other food and wine-themed tours in Split.